Tech leaders condemn Trump's immigrant ban

-Google is warning some employees not to travel and leaders throughout the tech world, where foreign-born entrepreneurs are central to the success of many businesses, are condemning President Trump's ban on immigrants.
+Three of America's biggest tech companies warned their employees about about President Trump's immigrant ban.
+And leaders throughout the industry, where foreign-born entrepreneurs are central to the success of many businesses, condemned the sweeping decree.

-The ink was barely dry on Trump's sweeping order Friday when people and firms started speaking out.
+The ink was barely dry on Trump's sweeping order Friday when the backlash began.
+The executive order bans about 134 million people from entering the U.S.

-Google (GOOG) sent out a memo to its employees urging anyone with a visa or green card from one of the banned countries -- Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen -- to cancel any travel plans.
+Google (GOOGL, Tech30) sent out a memo to its employees urging anyone with a visa or green card from one of the banned countries -- Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen -- to cancel any travel plans.

 "Please do not travel outside of the U.S. until the ban is lifted.
 While the entry restriction is currently only in place for 90 days, it could be extended with little or no warning," the memo, which was reviewed by CNN, reads.